Our heroes Tommy and Clerius have already applied the business process management discipline (also called BPM). But maybe they didn’t know it.

 - To model the process, that is to say, to achieve an abstraction of the process, which can be formalized by means of a graphic diagram, discussed and understood by those involved.
 Usually, the BPMN standard is used, the best known worldwide.

 - Automate and execute the process.
 This is the most technological part, in which you use specific software (a BPM Suite).
-There are several classifications for the BPM Suite, such as Monolithic or service-oriented, On-Premise (like INTEGRADOC) vs Cloud (like Flokzu), etc. Each organization must choose the one that best suits its needs.
+There are several classifications for the BPM Tool, such as Monolithic or service-oriented, On-Premise (like INTEGRADOC) vs Cloud (like Flokzu), etc. Each organization must choose the one that best suits its needs.

 - Measure and analyze.
 After executing the processes for a while, they must be measured.
 There you can use tools in real-time or oriented to historical analysis.
 For example, in the last semester or year.
 The idea here is to obtain objective process performance indicators (KPI’s), which allow you to extract conclusions about how your processes are running.